-Ariel (Regal Mermaid) discovered hooping in 2014 at a festival with friends but hooping became her real sweet spot after serious foot injury.
+Ariel (Regal Mermaid) discovered hooping in 2014 at a festival with friends but hooping became her real sweet spot after a serious foot injury.

 Read Ariel’s hoop story.

 Hooping has helped me find my inner balance.
 It’s given me a reason to keep dancing which ultimately keeps me happy.
 It’s given me the confidence to really dance like no one is watching because inside the hoop anything looks good!
 Due to my broken-arthritic-toes it’s helped me to keep moving when I otherwise could have stopped.

 What have been the most helpful benefits of hooping for you?

 Keeping my brain active.
 You finish HS or Uni, and go into the 9-5 grind and can easily set yourself up for monotonous routines.
 I’m constantly learning when I’m hooping and my brain is happier for it.

 Turns out if I just put the battery in my LED hoop that’s all the motivation I need to actually play with it for 3 hours… 🙈 No excuses.
 Although I can’t safely do much more than shoulder or waist hoop in our flat.
 London needs to get dry and warm soon please! 😊 ⭕️: 31” @hyperionhoop . . . #hoopersofinstagram #sacredcircle #flowarts #ledhoop #movingmeditation #hulahoop #hoopdance #500thpost

 What inspired you to pick up a hoop?

 I have a large group of friends that I go to festivals with in the UK.
 I’m from the States, so this group has become my family since moving here in 2009.

 There are a few hoopers in the group and during a festival (that we created) in July 2014 I watched them hoop for hours on end!
 I had never seen hoop dance before and was super amazed by their skills.